brunorosilva/todoist-analytics/README.md

 ## Get your API Key
 Go to your Todoist settings into the integrations tab, at the bottom you'll find your API key, copy it.

-## Create your credentials.py file (This will be resolved)
+## Create your credentials.py file

-Create a python file inside the todoist_analytics folder named credentials.py and
+`$ make credentials`

+and if your credential file doesn't exist, you will be prompted to input your token.

+## Run the app

+`$ make app`